 Dahlgren’s Ride Febuary 29-March 2nd

-Though it had begun with promise Dahlgrens raid had descended into a quagmire rather quickly.
-Making fast progress as he had been ordered to do, Dahlgren and his 500 raiders fought the freezing rain into Goochland County.
-There Dahlgren used the services of a teenage slave named Martin in order to navigate to his way to Jude’s Ford-from where he would cross the James and enter Richmond from the south.
-The river was flowing too high and rapidly for Dahlgren's column unable to cross.
-They were most likely harried by Confederate cavalry and most certainly by the scattered bands of rebel homeguards.
+Though it had begun with promise, Dahlgren's raid had descended into a quagmire rather quickly.
+Making fast progress as he had been ordered to do, Dahlgren and his 500 raiders fought freezing rain on their ride into Goochland County.
+There Dahlgren used the services of a teenage slave named Martin in order to navigate to his way to Jude’s Ford-from here he would cross the James and enter Richmond from the south.
+The river was flowing too high and rapidly however and Dahlgren's column were unable to cross.
+They were most likely harried by Confederate cavalry and most certainly skirmished with scattered bands of rebel homeguards.
 Outraged by what he perceived as the young slave’s treachery, Col. Dahlgren had him executed (by hanging) and then resumed his roughshod march around the river.

 Union 'bluejacket' cavalry armed with Spencer seven shot repeaters, 1864

-They skirmished further with bands of rebel militia and Confederate regulars.
-Dozens were shot from their horses or captured as they attempted with success to ford the river.
+They skirmished further with bands of rebel militia and Confederate regulars and dozens were shot from their horses or captured as the column successfully forded the river.
 Dahlgren made it as far as King and Queen Court House on the Mattaponi River by the evening of March 2nd.
-Riding at the head of his depleted force the young colonel was halted by Confederate pickets of the 9th Virginia Cavalry and homeguard militia.
+Riding at the head of his depleted force the young colonel was halted by a band of Confederate pickets of the 9th Virginia Cavalry and homeguard militia.
 Brandishing his revolver he shouted, “Surrender, you damned rebels or ill shoot you!”
 The confederates answered with a deadly volley and the 22 year old colonel was felled by four musket balls.

 Ambuscade and Death of Dahlgren, 1864

 His men were soon shot down or made prisoner and perhaps only a handful escaped unscathed.
 Some were hunted down by bloodhounds and a few most likely were executed by the pursuing rebels.
 Dahlgren’s body was looted; his personal possessions including a watch and his boots were taken as was his artificial leg.
-Adding to these insults his pinky finger was cut off by a hapless homeguardsmen who was attempting to loot a small diamond ring from the dead colonel.
-By the time the Dahlgren papers were discovered Kilpatrick had arrived back to Union lines and was soon fully aware of Dahlgren’s death and the complete failure of their joint raid.
+Adding to these insults his pinky finger was cut off by a hapless homeguardsmen who had botched an attempt to loot a small diamond ring from the dead colonel.
+By the time the Dahlgren papers were discovered Kilpatrick had arrived back to Union lines and was soon fully aware of Col. Dahlgren’s death and the complete failure of their joint raid.

 The major players in the Kilpatrick-Dahlgren Raid met a variety of mixed fates.
 Kilpatrick was personally blamed by General Meade and the public to an extant for the utter failure of the Richmond Raid.
 He was exiled from the Eastern Theater of the war, finishing the conflict under the command of Major-General William T. Sherman in the West, including service in the Atlanta Campaign where he was wounded commanding cavalry at the Battle of Resaca (Georgia) in May of 1864.
 He later fought and was defeated at Lovejoy's Station by the rebel cavalry of Brig.
 General William H. Jackson.